AlexSembrat/seng438-a5/Seng438_A5_Group4_Report.md

 <img width="313" alt="image" src="https://user-images.githubusercontent.com/82128497/229909374-86d2bf54-552a-476d-b4ab-a9d3b1c98dfe.png">

 # Acceptable Range of Failure Rate for the Test Data
+By looking at our failure intensity over time graph we can see that the insensity settles around 2 failures per second, this will be the top end of the range with 0 being the low end (0,2) per second.
+Any events where greater than 2 failures per second are occuring should be investigated as they are straying from the norm.

 # Assessment Using Reliability Demonstration Chart